 One of the reasons we set up the Kent Charity Awards was to recognise those who make the lives of others better.
-Below are just some of the good causes in Kent, if you fancy seeing your charity or good cause here then complete and send in your entry form to us here
+Below are just some of the good causes and charities we have in Kent.

 If you would like us to help promote your news and events, just drop us an email at email@example.com and we will share them on our Charity News page and on Twitter and Facebook.

 Click on the charity names below to read more about the work they do.